Self-learned Intelligence for Integrated Decision and Control of Automated Vehicles at Signalized Intersections: Introduction

-In this paper, we propose an encoding integrated decision and control (E-IDC) algorithm to handle the complex intersections with mixed traffic flows, which can output the optimal value function for path tracking and the optimal driving policy for vehicle control commands.
-The contributions and novelty of this paper are summarized as follows: \begin{enumerate} \item In order to represent the randomness of mixed traffic flows, we design a general dynamic permutation state representation to map the original environment observation to driving states, which are permutation invariant to order of all surrounding participants including vehicles, bicycles and pedestrians.
-Also, this mapping can handle the varying number of surrounding participants as well as extract powerful features from environment.
+In this paper, we design the dynamic permutation state representation in the framework of integrated decision and control (IDC) to handle the complex intersections with mixed traffic flows.
+The main contributions and advantages of this paper are summarized as follows: \begin{enumerate} \item In order to extract efficient features of mixed traffic flows, we propose dynamic permutation state representation to construct driving states from original environment observation.
+To that end, an encoding network is introduced to project each traffic actor into an unique vector, and the summation of these vectors will be served as the representation of surrounding participants.
+The final driving state will be generated by concatenating the feature of surroundings and that of ego vehicle.
+With this encoding function and summation operator, this representation can handle the varying number of surrounding participants and is permutation invariant to the order of all traffic actors including vehicles, cyclists and pedestrians.
+Besides, the injectivity of the representation, which says that different observation must correspond to different state, can be guaranteed by carefully designing the architecture of this encoding network.

-\item Based on the developed representation, we incorporate the encoding module into IDC to formulize E-IDC algorithm and design the gradient-based update rules for encoding modules in policy improvement process.
-We construct a general constrained optimal control problem which will be solved by RL methods to output the optimal encoding function, value function and policy function for online application.
-Specially, the otherness of different participants are concerned to design the safety constraints for vehicles, bicycles and pedestrians respectively.